-You can use Site Recovery Manager to implement different types of recovery from the protected site to the recovery site.
+You can use VMware Site Recovery to implement different types of recovery.

-- The orderly evacuation of virtual machines from the protected site to the recovery site.
+You can use VMware Site Recovery for orderly evacuation of virtual machines from a protected site to a recovery site.
 Planned migration prevents data loss when migrating workloads in an orderly fashion.
 For planned migration to succeed, both sites must be running and fully functioning.

-- Similar to planned migration except that disaster recovery does not require that both sites be up and running, for example if the protected site goes offline unexpectedly.
+Disaster recovery is similar to planned migration, except that disaster recovery does not require that both sites be up and running, for example if the protected site goes offline unexpectedly.
 During a disaster recovery operation, failure of operations on the protected site is reported but is otherwise ignored.

-Site Recovery Manager orchestrates the recovery process with the replication mechanisms, to minimize data loss and system down time.
+In case of site disaster, Site Recovery Manager orchestrates both the recovery process and the replication mechanisms to minimize data loss and system downtime.